 Zachary Cruz arrest video released following alleged unlawful trespassing at Parkland school

-Police body cam video released Friday by the Broward County Sheriff’s Office shows the arrest of Zachary Cruz, 18, the younger brother of the Marjory Stoneman Douglas High School shooting suspect accused of killing 17 people last month.
+Police bodycam video released Friday by the Broward County Sheriff’s Office shows the arrest of Zachary Cruz, 18, the younger brother of the Marjory Stoneman Douglas High School shooting suspect who stands accused of killing 17 people last month.

-Zachary was taken into custody on Monday and accused of trespassing at the same high school, authorities said.
+Zachary was taken into custody on Monday and accused of trespassing at the same high school in Parkland, Fla., authorities said.

-Cruz, seen in the video with a backpack and wearing a white t-shirt and hat, told officers that he “just wanted to kinda take it all in.”
+Cruz, seen in the video with a backpack and wearing a white T-shirt and hat, told officers that he “just wanted to kinda take it all in.”
 Officials asked for his backpack to search, which he immediately gave them and said there was “a lot of extra clothes” in there.

 ZACHARY CRUZ, PARKLAND MASSACRE SUSPECT’S BROTHER, ARRESTED FOR TRESPASSING AT SCHOOL